cloudControl/documentation/Guides/Python/Add-on credentials.md

 # Examples

 cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
-Consider something like: Below you can see how to access Add-on credentials on two examples for MySQL and PostgreSQL.
+Below you can see how to access Add-on credentials on two examples for MySQL and PostgreSQL.

 ## MySQL